Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 If confronted about his behaviour, Ljörn would either try to dismiss it or not answer at all.
 Although Alfrir noticed his behaviour only once, Ljörn told him not to worry.

+#### Source of PTSD:
+ - Sudden raid by Norwegian Vikings during nighttime:
+   - Almost got hit by a falling, blazing beam
+   - Never saw Kolr again after his (Kolr's) house burned down, even though he was just an acquaintance
+   - Witnessed a foe raise a battleaxe over him after being shot and collapsed by an arrow
+ - Struggles of settlement in Agmundaland (Newfoundland):
+   - Got haunted by an angry draugr
+   - Got lost in the forest
+   - Settlement attacked by trolls, reinforcing paranoia

 ### Rúna
 [*See: Rúna.md*](Runa.md)